• Skip to main content

 Nyalam County

-The Lhasa-Kathmandu Highway runs through Nyalam county.
-The Nyalam Port located in Zhangmu Town is the only foreign trade port in Tibet, only 30 kilometers away from Nyalam County.
+Lhasa-Kathmandu Highway runs through Nyalam county.
+The Nyalam Port located in Zhangmu Town is the only foreign trade port in Tibet, about 30 kilometers south of Nyalam County.

 Most popular sites